Phenomenal Yet Puzzling: Testing Inductive Reasoning Capabilities of Language Models with Hypothesis Refinement: LMs are puzzling inductive reasoners

 Our experiments so far only consider well-formed input-output pairs: we assume there always exists at least one ground-truth $f$ such that applying $f$ to the inputs will yield the corresponding outputs.
 We also assume examples are presented in the format that close to LM's pre-training distribution.
 However, in practice, low-quality examples are ubiquitous.
 Humans can often reason robustly despite a certain level of noise, such as disregarding typos or a few erroneous examples~\citep{fukushima1986neural, heit2000properties}.
-We now investigate if LMs can similarly make robust inductions. \paragraph{Noisiness of Exemplars.} We first study LMs' robustness to noisy examples.
-Specifically, we use List Functions dataset and introduce noise into a certain percentage of exemplars by randomly replacing 1-2 elements with other numbers in the outputs.
+We now investigate if LMs can similarly make robust inductions.
+We use iterative hypothesis refinement with $T=3$ and $N=5$, which has the strongest performance in our main experiments.
+We include results using other models and configurations in Appendix~\ref{sec:appendix_results_ablations}. \paragraph{Noisiness of Exemplars.} We first study LMs' robustness to noisy examples.
+Specifically, we use List Functions and introduce noise into a certain percentage of exemplars by randomly replacing 1-2 elements with other numbers in the outputs.
 We perturb 12.5\%, 25\%, and 50\% of the examples, out of a total of 8 exemplars.
-The results are shown in Figure~\ref{fig:noisiness}.
-We see the LM performs substantially worse even with a single noisy example, and its performance consistently decreases as the amount of noise increases.
-Although explicitly instructing the LMs to take into account noisy examples (dashed line) mitigates this issue, the performance degradation remains significant (see Table~\ref{tab:prompts_list_arc} for the exact instructions).
-This brittleness suggests another behavior of LMs that seems to differ from human induction and raises concerns about their otherwise promising performance. \paragraph{Familiarity of Exemplars.} Next we study if LMs are robust to example representation.
+We show results in Figure~\ref{fig:noisiness}.
+We find the LM performs substantially worse even with a single noisy example, and its performance consistently decreases as the amount of noise increases.
+Although explicitly instructing the LM to consider noisy examples (dashed line) mitigates this issue, the performance degradation remains significant (see Table~\ref{tab:prompts_list_arc} for the exact instructions).
+This brittleness raises another concerns about their otherwise promising performance.\footnote{Given the limited number of exemplars, it is possible that our perturbation results in the task being ill-defined.
+Humans are not necessarily robust to noisy observations either.
+Therefore, we conduct human study using the same setup and compare the performance between the LM and humans.
+We find that, while both the LM and humans perform worse on tasks with noisy examples, the relative performance drop of the LM is more significant.
+See appendix~\ref{sec:appendix_human_eval} for details.} \paragraph{Familiarity of Exemplars.} Next we study if LMs are robust to example representation.
 We examine this by varying the familiarity of exemplars, \ie how well the examples are represented in the LMs' pre-training data.
-As the rules represent higher-level abstraction, ideally we should expect LMs' performance to be independent of their specific instantiations~\citep{newell1980physical}.
-We use MiniSCAN dataset for this analysis.
-We generate new examples using the same grammar rules but with varied output vocabularies.
-We consider two variants: the first involves pseudowords as inputs with abstract English concepts as outputs (\eg dax $\rightarrow$ RED), as originally used in~\citet{lake2019human}.
-The second variant uses pseudowords for both inputs and outputs (\eg dax $\rightarrow$ zup).
+As rules represent higher-level abstraction, ideally we should expect LMs' performance to be independent of their specific instantiations~\citep{newell1980physical}.
+We use MiniSCAN dataset and re-generate new examples using the same grammar rules but with varied output vocabularies.
+We consider two variants: the first involves pseudowords as inputs with abstract English concepts as outputs (\eg dax $\rightarrow$ RED), as the original setup in~\citet{lake2019human}.
+The second uses pseudowords for both inputs and outputs (\eg dax $\rightarrow$ zup).
 The results are shown in Figure~\ref{fig:familiarity}.
 LMs' performance drops when the output representation deviates from their pre-training distribution.
 In such case, even an iterative approach cannot compensate for this degradation.\footnote{\citet{dasgupta2022language} has shown LMs demonstrate human-like content effects on reasoning, \ie they tend to reason more accurately about situations that align with their existing knowledge and beliefs.
 Similarly, humans are not perfect abstract reasoners, but they can remain consistent abstract reasoning given sufficient time budget~\citep{evans2005rapid}.
 Our iterative approach attempts to mitigate this issue.
 While we did observe performance improvement (as compared to the results in Table~\ref{tab:models_familiarity}), it does not fully close the gap.}